-- 1 Welcome Screen: Displays options for on-line connections between PC and a controller or opening a previously saved system image. - 2 System Screen: Two columns will be displayed showing connected systems and offline systems. - 3 Connect to a System: Opens a window showing configured communications ports for selection - 4 Open a System Image: Opens a window allowing you to open a previously saved system image to download to a controller. - (5) Help: Allows you to change automatic software update settings, as well as initiate an immediate check for updates (internet connection is required).
+- (1) Dashboard (Systems): Displays options for on-line connections between PC and a controller or opening a previously saved system image. - (2) Data Logs Menu: Displays the contents of a data logged file (enc or csv).
+Depending on files size this may take several minutes to open. - (3) Systems: Shows available systems that are online.
+NOTE: Prompts for Serial ports do not apply to the F4T Controller and should be ignored. - (4) Loaded System: Click the loaded system to enter it (shown already clicked). - (5) Connect to another system: (Composer Version 3.4.70 and higher) Opens a window allowing you to enter the IP address of an F4T that is on a network. - (6) Open a System Image: Opens a window allowing you to open a previously saved system image to download to a controller. - (7) Help: Allows you to change automatic software update settings, as well as initiate an immediate check for updates (internet connection is required).
 Clicking on About will display technical support contact information and the current firmware versions of the installed software and installed modules.